Clipse: 2007–2009: Columbia Records and Til the Casket Drops

-2010–present: Solo endeavors, hiatus, and return
+2010–2017: Solo endeavors and hiatus

 At a concert on April 30, 2010, Malice announced that he and Pusha T would release solo albums later in the year.
 On September 12, 2010, Pusha T confirmed to MTV that he had signed to Kanye West's G.O.O.D.
 Music label.
-He would go on to work with Kanye on his 2010 album My Beautiful Dark Twisted Fantasy, and be featured on the hit single Runaway.
-He has gone on to embark a successful solo career and has released 4 studio albums.
+He would go on to work with Kanye on his 2010 album My Beautiful Dark Twisted Fantasy, and be featured on the hit single "Runaway".
+He has gone on to embark a successful solo career and has released four studio albums.
 In 2015, he was named president of G.O.O.D.
 Music.

 In 2011, Malice published his book Wretched, Pitiful, Poor, Blind & Naked.
 The book is a memoir about his life, including fearing contracting HIV, as well as his conversion to Christianity.
 In 2012, he changed his stage name to No Malice.
 He felt his previous name had a negative meaning and now wanted to spread positive messages.
 He collaborated with Lecrae on his mixtape Church Clothes, in the song "Darkest Hour".
-He also appeared on the music video for the Lecrae song off his "Lord Have Mercy", which features Tedashii and is from the 2013 Grammy Award winning Best Gospel Album Gravity.
-In 2013, he released his debut studio album Hear Ye Him via Re-Up Records.
+In 2013, he released his debut studio album Hear Ye Him via Reinvision, which featured his brother, reuniting on the track "Shame the Devil".
 In 2016, he released the documentary The End Of Malice, which recalled the exact moment Clipse broke up and why.
-His second studio album, Let the Dead Bury the Dead was released in 2017 by REinvision.
+His second studio album, Let the Dead Bury the Dead was released in 2017 by Reinvision.

-Despite various rumors of a Clipse reunion, No Malice said at SXSW 2014 that the band was finished, that there would not be another Clipse album.
-However, in a 2016 interview, No Malice said, about the possibility of a reunion, "I'ma tell you that I learned to never say never, and I don't shut the door on anything.
+Despite various rumors of a Clipse reunion, No Malice said at SXSW in 2014, that the duo was finished and there would not be another Clipse album.
+By 2016, No Malice indicated he was open to a Clipse reunion, saying, "I'ma tell you that I learned to never say never, and I don't shut the door on anything.
 I really don't.
 In fact, I would like to see Clipse do it...
 I’ve said it before, my brother and I would definitely make clown soup out of all these MCs.
 Now that much I know."